OpenEuroLLM/non_web_data/README.md

 - https://www.or[...]ault.aspx?page=1

-In these cases you need to ensure that the number of pages is consistent, otherwise, if you try to access to some wrong URLs, it is possible that the server blocks your IP.
+In these cases you need to make sure that the number of pages is consistent, otherwise, if you try to access to some wrong URLs, it is possible that the server blocks your IP.

 Another usefull way to visit all the needed pages is to extract always the ">" button, until it is not present.
-This would need some changes in the [script](notebooks/all_files_in_box_with_pagination.ipynb) mencioned before.
+This would need some changes in the [script](notebooks/all_files_in_box_with_pagination.ipynb).

-<h4>2.2.2 An Ad Hoc crawler/method is needed</h4>
+<h4>2.2.2 An ad hoc crawler/method is needed</h4>

-Often it is impossible to only copy and extract links.
+Often, it is impossible to only copy and extract links.
 Some websites need to be analyzed before choosing a valid method.
-In this part, I only can give you some different examples and how I resolved the problems I encountered:
+In this case, the different examples below show how to solve different problems already found:

 - ARGIA

-First, acceded to each podcast manually:
+First, access each podcast manually:

 ![image](images/Imagen6.png)

-After that, I copied the HTML element where each chapter of the podcast is placed.
+After that, copy the HTML element where each chapter of the podcast is placed.
 In this moment, I saw that not all chapters where in the HTML.
 Chapters actually appear (are generated) when you scroll down the page, so I decided to scroll to the end every page and then I copied the HTML element.

 ![image](images/Imagen7.png)